akoll/scanta/README.md

 * The _storage_ is responsible for storing entity and component data and does so in a certain fashion.
 The available options shipped by default are:
   * `TupleOfVectors`.
 This storage stores component data of the same type contiguously and adjacently.
   * `VectorOfTuples`.
 This storage stores component data attached to the same entity contiguously and adjacently.
   * `Scattered`.
 This storage stores entity and component data in dynamically allocated and fragmented heap locations.
-This storage options is further configurable.
+This storage option is further configurable.
 * The _runtime_ mandates how systems are scheduled and executed at run-time.
   * `Sequential`.
 This runtime executes every system one after the other in the order they are registered in the scene.
   * `Parallel`.
 This runtime determines dependencies between systems at compile-time and infers an execution schedule where compatible systems are run concurrently.